 Tuberous breasts are very common but can vary greatly in severity.
 In the mild form, it might just be characterised by a high crease under the breast and a short distance between the nipple and the fold under the breast.
 More severe cases are characterised by a tightness in the bottom of the breast and elongated breast shape as well as herniation of the areola (doming of the brown area around the nipple).

 If you are concerned that your breasts may not be developing in the correct way, we want to reassure you it is a very common condition and can be treated very easily with surgery.

 We would advise that you talk to your family about it or someone that is close to you, then perhaps come in and talk to one of our plastic surgeons who specialise in tuberous breast correction.
 They will be able to advise you on whether you have tuberous breasts as well as highlighting your treatment options.

-What are tuberous
+What are your treatment options?

 The release of the tissue widens the base of the breast, which is then maintained with the increased volume from the breast implant.
 The breast implant will descend slightly with time, stretching the constricted bottom of your breast tissue.

 A tissue expander (inflatable implant) can be used in cases of severe constriction

 This is not commonly performed but it involves an implant which can be expanded/blown up on a weekly basis with injections of salt water.
 As the size of the implant increases, this will gradually stretch your skin tissue.